Public project and Redmine.pm "Use of use of uninitialized value $salt" error for empty username access via TortoiseSVN

 is_memberneeds to shield against empty values

-#2 Updated by Wim Bertels almost 7 years ago
+#2 Updated by Wim Bertels over 7 years ago

 Feedback, redmine version 1.4.4Anonymous checkouts of public projects over http(s):

 - svn: ok

 error: RPC failed; result=22, HTTP code = 500 fatal: The remote end hung up unexpectedly